naoTimesdev/qingque-gamba/README.md

     - Margin adjustment
     - Use font that are used in-game
 - Mar-7th StarRailRes: https://github.com/Mar-7th/StarRailRes (I'm using assets from here and saved it locally.)
+- thesadru genshin.py: https://github.com/thesadru/genshin.py (Used some of their code for my own HoyoLab client.)
 - miHoYo/Honkai: Star Rail — As all the fonts/assets are taken from the game, all rights reserved.

 # Copyright